yuanpeng16/tacg/README.md

-# A Necessary and Sufficient Condition for Compositional Generalization: A Theoretical Analysis
+# A Theoretical Analysis of Compositional Generalization in Neural Networks: A Necessary and Sufficient Condition

 ## Main experiments